Boston United F.C.: History

-Boston started the 2015–16 season as play-off favourites once again, but pressure mounted on Greene due to poor results including losing to Gainsborough in the FA Cup and Solihull Moors in the FA Trophy (both in the first round Boston featured in).
-However, Boston found spells of form later in the season to ensure 5th place at the expense of Nuneaton- a 3-point deduction received by the Warwickshire side helping the United cause.
+In 2014–15, Boston reached the play-offs after a 3rd place finish.
+In the play-offs, Boston would again miss out on penalties, this time losing to Chorley in the semi-finals.
+Boston started the 2015–16 season as play-off favourites once again, but pressure mounted on Greene due to poor results.
+However, Boston found spells of form later in the season to ensure 5th place.
+Boston faced North Ferriby United in the play-offs, and won the first leg 2–0 at home, however, the second leg at Church Farm saw that lead overturned.
+The following season started poorly, manager Greene left the club in late November to be replaced by former Mansfield Town manager Adam Murray.

-Boston faced North Ferriby United in the play-offs, and won the first leg 2–0 at home through Grant Roberts and Zak Mills' goals.
-The second leg at Church Farm saw that lead overturned by King, Denton and Brooksby as United again missed out.
-Somewhat of an exodus then occurred as Boston saw Spiess, Mills, Piergianni, Garner, Marrs, Felix and Southwell all depart, Southwell and Mills notably moving to league sides Wycombe and Grimsby respectively.

-The following season started poorly, manager Greene leaving the club in late November to be replaced by former Mansfield Town manager Adam Murray.
 He led the side to safety but was himself gone by November the following year.
-With Boston occupying a relegation spot, Craig Elliott – leaving Shaw Lane to do so – took over and guided the Pilgrims to safety, United for a time threatening to break in to the play-offs following victories over title chasing Harrogate and Salford City.

-Elliott's second full season in charge was to be the club's last at York Street (2019/20).
-The side won through four away ties in the FA Cup to reach a Second Round game away to Rochdale.
-A draw at Spotland secured York Street one last big cup tie – the League One side winning 2–1 in a televised replay with over 4000 in attendance.
-Newcastle United at home was their reward.
-The coronavirus pandemic cut short the season and Boston finished third on points-per-game, winning a behind closed doors semi-final against Gateshead 5–3 to secure a play-off final with Altrincham.
+With Boston occupying a relegation spot, Craig Elliott – leaving Shaw Lane to do so – took over and guided the Pilgrims to safety.
+Elliott's second full season in charge was to be the club's last at York Street (2019–20).
+The side won through four away ties in the FA Cup to reach a second round game away to Rochdale.
+A draw at Spotland secured York Street one last big cup tie – the League One side winning 2–1 in a televised replay with over 4,000 in attendance.
+The coronavirus pandemic cut short the season and Boston finished third on points per game, winning a behind closed doors semi-final against Gateshead 5–3 to secure a play-off final with Altrincham.
 The Robins scored the only goal of the game, the club's last match at York Street.

-With the new Pilgrim Way stadium delayed due to the pandemic 2020/21, still behind closed doors, started with United playing home games at Gainsborough's Northolme.
-A covid outbreak in the squad meant only 3 home games were played at Trinity's home, as the Boston Community Stadium opened on 5 December 2020, against Chorley.
-The season was ended as the coronavirus situation worsened over the Winter.
+With the new Pilgrim Way stadium delayed due to the pandemic, the 2020–21 season, still behind closed doors, started with United playing home games at Gainsborough's Northolme.
+A COVID-19 outbreak in the squad meant only three home games were played at Trinity's home, as the Boston Community Stadium opened in December 2020.
+The season was ended as the coronavirus situation worsened over the winter.
+In the 2023–24 season, Boston won the National League North play-offs, defeating Brackley Town 2–1 away in the play-off final to return to the fifth tier.

-2021/22 finally saw United fans able to see a game at the new Pilgrim Way stadium, starting with a 5-0 friendly win over Lincoln City in July 2021.
+After beating Gateshead F.C.
+2-1, Boston confirmed their place in the National League for the 2025-26 season.